robinrendle/robinrendle.com/_projects/time-tracking.md

   </div>
 </div>

-<p>With the prototype above we could figure out how the animations work as you click on a table row to open it and how to delete or add a block of time that’s associated with a particular day.</p>
+With the prototype above we could figure out how the animations work as users clicked on a table row to open it and how to delete or add a block of time that’s associated with a particular day.

-We knew that this component would also be important for employers or admins of those companies that would need to review and catch any errors that might’ve occurred during the time tracking process.
+We also designed this component so that employers or admins could review tracked hours within this same component and catch any errors that might’ve occurred during the time tracking process.

 ## Moving to the design systems team